 In the late 1940s, Rosetta teamed up with singer Marie Knight, and the pair took to the road again as a duo.
 Playing a gruelling schedule of dates, with at least one show every day, the pair criss-crossed America several times, and occasionally recorded songs in the studio.

-The relationship, professional and personal, lasted until 1949, when the couple went their separate ways.
+Whatever the reality, the relationship, professional at least, lasted until 1949, when the couple went their separate ways.
 Tharpe’s star was starting to wane, as younger performers began to usurp her popularity, and Knight wanted to strike out on a solo career.